keyteki/keyteki/docs/card_tutorial.md

 #### 4. Update for your effect.

-In this file the code in `setupCardAbilities(ability) {` needs to be updated for your cards ability.
+In this file, the code in `setupCardAbilities(ability) {` needs to be updated for your card's ability.

 The Earthbind card prevents any use of the card, so we need to change that to just be reap.